OfficeDev/office-js-docs/reference/excel/chartdeactivatedeventargs.md

-# ChartDeactivatedEvent Object (JavaScript API for Excel)
+# ChartDeactivatedEventArgs Object (JavaScript API for Excel)

 Provides information about the worksheet that raised the Added event.